-Banking, Insurance and Real Estate This sector includes organizations that deal with money.
-This includes banks as well as insurance and mortgage companies.
-It also includes organizations that rent property, vehicles or machinery, such as buildings, cars, refrigerators, televisions and bulldozers.
-Does not appear in the CareerKits Information Organizations involved in producing, processing and distributing different types of information.
+Banking, Insurance and Real Estate rance and banks as well as insurance and mortgage companies.
+It also includes Information Organizations involved in producing, processing and distributing different types of information.
 This includes publishers of books, newspapers and computer software as well as producers of movies, music, radio and television programs.
 Some of these careers are included in the Technology CareerKit Trade, Transportation and Utilities The CareerKits divide this sector into Retail and Transportation & Warehousing.
 Retail includes businesses that sell products such as clothing, cars, telephones and furniture.
 Transportation & Warehousing includes airlines, taxi and limousine companies, shipping and trucking.
 Some utilities are addressed in other sectors, such as phone/internet in Technology and others, and water and sewage treatment are included in the Manufacturing CareerKits.
 Transportation and Warehousing Retail Technology Manufacturing Other This catchall includes organizations that do things not captured by the other sectors.
 This sector includes car, computer and shoe repair shops, beauty salons, laundromats, parking lots and religious organizations.
 Manufacturing